 After crossing the Main Road, the train enters Paradise Valley, with pleasant farmland views.
 Kiwi fruit are grown on the vine plantation to the left of the train near Clematis station.

 This is the highest station on the line.
-This is also the venue for the popular 'Day Out With Thomas’ events.
 The station building is the only original station building that remains intact along the line.

 Emerald offers shops, cafes and bakeries.
 On the third Sunday of every month, a trip aboard the train to Emerald can be combined with a visit to the Emerald Market.
 In the yard is the Railway’s carriage repair workshop.
 Picnic and toilet facilities may be found at the station.